astronomer/astronomer-cosmos/docs/dbt/configuration.rst

         on_warning_callback=warning_callback_func,
     )

-When at least one WARN message is present, the function passed to ``on_warning_callback`` will be triggered and the following message will be sent to Slack in the example above:
+When at least one WARN message is present, the function passed to ``on_warning_callback`` will be triggered.
+In the example above, the following message will be sent to Slack:

 .. figure:: https://github.com/astronomer/astronomer-cosmos/raw/main/docs/_static/callback-slack.png
    :width: 600